 Students Taking Action for Nursing Diversity (STAND) provides high school students who have expressed an interest in the nursing field with an opportunity to pursue a nursing degree at Bunker Hill Community College.
-Upon completion of the STAND program, and BHCC's course prerequisites, participants are guaranteed acceptance into the College's nursing program.
-Participants are provided with the opportunity to take NUR095 as a dual enrollment course, experience hands-on lab activities, attend workshops, job shadow at local hospitals, go on field trips, obtain stipends and receive mentoring, advising and tutoring.
-The program, which was implemented in 2005, serves approximately 50 students each academic year.
-Funding for the program is provided by the Boston Public Health Commission and BHCC.
+Upon successful completion of the STAND program, BHCC's course prerequisites, and successful completion of the TEAS (Test of Essential Academic Skills), participants are guaranteed acceptance into the College's nursing program.
+Participants are provided with the opportunity to take NUR095, Success in Nursing, as a dual enrollment course during high school, experience hands-on lab activities, attend workshops, go on field trips, obtain stipends and receive mentoring, advising and tutoring.
+The program, which was implemented in 2005, serves approximately 20 students each academic year who are recruited from participating Boston Public Schools.
 For more information, contact the Stand Program Coordinator at 617-228-2313.